gorbounoff/maui-stocks-mini/readme.md

 </StackLayout>
 ```

-In the second grid row, we place the chart.
+We place the chart in the second row.

 ```xaml
 <dxc:ChartView